jokla/vrep_car_simulation/README.md

 In this case, I used the [VREP ROS Bridge](https://github.com/lagadic/vrep_ros_bridge/tree/master), mainly because the functionalities I needed are already implemented.

-We need to:
-* publish images coming from a vision sensor
-* apply a twist velocity to an object with respect to its frame.

 ## Installation: